grafana/loki-k6-handson/README.md

 ## Create the k6 scripts

-Create a new project in Grafana Cloud k6, and create the script
+Create a new project in Grafana Cloud k6, and start editing the script

-Copy paste the provided script:
+Copy paste the provided script: load-test.js

-`Script to come here`

 ## Run the test

-Click on RUN